 Start Data Catalog and the other components of the Denodo Platform.

 Log in the Data Catalog with an administrator account and go to Administration > Set-up and management > Server.
 In the Database tab you will find the dialog to configure the external database.

 Database.
 Select the database you want to use.

 Driver class.
 The name of the Java class of the JDBC driver to be used.
 The default value is usually correct.

 URL.
 The connection URL to the database.

-Username and Password.
-The credentials of the account used to connect to the database.
-They are optional.
+Login and Password: It is the authentication method by default.
+Use the credentials of the account used to connect to the database.
+Username (optional) and Password (optional).

 When the selected database is

 Derby Embedded, the fields Driver class, URL, Username and Password are not editable.

 To configure the SQL Server 2014 with the jTDS driver, use the value